Rethinking Pre-Trained Feature Extractor Selection in Multiple Instance Learning for Whole Slide Image Classification: Analysis Setup

-\textbf{Backbone.} We investigate the effects of incorporating modern, larger, and more powerful backbones, moving beyond standard choices such as the CNN-based ResNet and the Transformer-based ViT.
-Our goal is to examine if these advanced backbones can generate better features and lead to MIL models that are more robust and generalize better to unseen data.
-For the representative of CNNs, we select ConvNeXt-B~\cite{ConvNeXt}, which updates traditional CNN to better capture global dependencies by incorporating designs from the ViT model.
-For the Transformer-based backbone, we opt for Swin-B~\cite{Swin}, recognized for its incorporation of local context and efficient scalability.
+\textbf{Backbone.} We investigate the effects of incorporating modern, larger, and more powerful backbones, moving beyond standard choices such as the CNN-based ResNet and Transformer-based ViT.
+Our goal is to examine whether these advanced backbones, when pre-trained with the same dataset and method, can generate improved features that lead to MIL models that are more robust and generalize better.
+For the CNN-based representative, we select ConvNeXt-B \cite{ConvNeXt}, which enhances traditional CNNs to better capture global dependencies by incorporating design elements from the ViT model.
+For the Transformer-based backbone, we opt for Swin-B \cite{Swin}, recognized for its incorporation of local context and efficient scalability.

-\textbf{Pre-training Method.} Designing pre-trained models on in-domain datasets has become prevalent, with the work that showed pathology data pre-training surpasses ImageNet pre training~\cite{Benchmarking_SSL_Histopathology}.
-Unlike supervised learning, which relies on extensive labeled data, SSL effectively leverages vast amounts of unlabeled data and offers clear advantages particularly in medical settings, where labeled data are scarce and require expert knowledge.
+\textbf{Pre-training Method.} Designing pre-trained models on in-domain datasets has become prevalent, with the work that showed pathology data pre-training surpasses ImageNet pre training \cite{Benchmarking_SSL_Histopathology}.
+Unlike supervised learning, SSL effectively leverages vast amounts of unlabeled data and offers clear advantages particularly in medical settings, where labeled data are scarce and require expert knowledge.
 Moreover, SSL is recognized for its ability to learn rich feature representations and enhancing generalization to new datasets.
 However, given the variety of available SSL methods, it remains unclear which method is the most suited for pre-trained feature extractors to enhance the performance of MIL models.
-Consequently, we investigate the impact of several SSL approaches, including Barlow Twins~\cite{BarlowTwins}, SwAV~\cite{SwAV}, MoCo V2~\cite{MoCoV2}, and DINO~\cite{DINO}, both on in-domain~\cite{Benchmarking_SSL_Histopathology} and ImageNet-1k pre-training datasets.
+Consequently, we investigate the impact of four representative SSL approaches: contrastive learning (MoCoV2 \cite{MoCoV2}), non-contrastive learning (Barlow Twins \cite{BarlowTwins}), clustering (SwAV \cite{SwAV}), and SSL with ViT (DINO \cite{DINO}).

-\textbf{Analysis Limitation.} We encounter challenges due to the reliance on publicly available pre-trained models, which limits access to all of the combinations.
-For example, fairly comparing ConvNeXt-B and Swin-B (pre-trained on ImageNet-21K) with ResNet50 (limited to ImageNet-1K) is implausible.